dkinzer/drupal-dev/site-cookbooks/custom/README.md

 custom Cookbook
 ===============
-We'll add any custom recipes here for the CDB kitchen when it is inconvinient to use an available recipe.
+We'll add any custom recipes here for the Drupaldelphia kitchen when it is inconvinient to use an available recipe.

 Requirements
 ------------